Citi reports only 12% of revenue is reaching artists

 So where does this leave new music and new artists?

 Well direct to fan is a growth area as artists look for ways to make their career work.
-Direct-to-fan delivers value directly back to artists and management.
+Superfans direct to fan deliver value directly back to artists and management.

 This is where we can help.
 We can provide the tools and revenue model to grow your fan base and keep your fans happy so they can go on the journey together with their favourite band.